leminhtuan2015/Today-I-Learn/ios/ios_project_structure.md

 #### Linked Framework (linked frameworks and libraries)
   - Link the library with any target you want to use it in.
 You need this to be able to import the framework in your code
 #### Embedded Framework (Embedded Binaries)
+  - Embed the library only in the containing app target.
+This will actually copy the framework in your app bundle.
+If you don't embed it your app will crash on startup, because your framework can't be found

 #### Use Framework from other project
   - There are 2 ways to use framework: